 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The Commonwealth Project currently comprises 3 exploration licences covering 315 km2.
-The tenements are held 100% by Endeavour Minerals Pty Ltd, a subsidiary company of Impact Minerals Limited.
-No aboriginal sites or places have been declared or recorded in areas where Impact is currently exploring.
-There are no national parks over the license area.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
-The tenements are in good standing with no known impediments.
+3 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 A total of 66 drillholes have been completed over 300 m strike between the Commonwealth main shaft and Commonwealth South by previous explorers to an average depth of 53 m.
 Geology Deposit type, geological setting and style of mineralisation.
 The Commonwealth and Commonwealth South deposits are considered gold-rich volcanic hosted massive sulphide (VMS) deposits that occur at and below the contact with a porphyritic rhyolite and overlying volcanic sedimentary rocks.
 The mineralisation may have been overprinted by epithermal mineralisation.